 Further to what is mentioned above, don’t drink tap water, buy a water bottle, don’t point or gesture with your feet or put your feet on the furniture, don’t touch someone on the head, and don’t start eating before your host if you are a guest at a dinner.
 Women should never touch male monks or their robes.
 Also, be careful of your belongings, and needless to say don’t do drugs or anything that involves hurting others or yourself.
 Just be a good, considerate traveler.

 What to eat in Cambodia?

-Cambodia travel guide wouldn’t be complete without a must eat recommendation.
+Cambodia travel guide wouldn’t be complete without a must-eat recommendation.
 And what makes it easier is It doesn’t cost a fortune to eat out in Cambodia.
 You can even buy food around the clock and here are my recommendations on must-try food in Cambodia starting with Authentic Fish Amok (steamed coconut fish in banana leaves), Khmer curry, Samlor Machu trey (sweet and sour soup with fish), Prahok, Char kroeung Sach ko (stir-fried lemongrass beef), Chicken and banana flower salad, Twa ko (Cambodian sausage), Nom Banh Chok (Khmer noodles), Green mango salad, Beef or pork skewers, Lort cha, Bai Sach chrouk (grilled pork and broken rice), Chive cakes, Kuy teav (noodle soup), Lok Lak (stir-fried beef in brown sauce) and Crab and pepper.

-Head to Bassac Lane for drinks, live music, and bite in Phnom Penh and Pub street in Siem Reap.
+Head to Bassac Lane for drinks, live music, and a bite in Phnom Penh and Pub street in Siem Reap.